networknt/light-doc/content/en/style/light-rest-4j/openapi-security.md

 This is the handler that is injected during server startup if security.yml enableVerifyJwt is true.
 It does further scope verification if enableVerifyScope is true against OpenAPI specification.

 From release 1.5.18, the light platform supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
-To have a security configuration file for different frameworks, a new openapi-security.yml with the same content has been introduced.
+In order to have a security configuration file for each framework, a new openapi-security.yml with the same content has been introduced.
 The security.yml is still loaded if openapi-security.yml doesn't exist for backward compatibility.

 Here is an example of openapi-security.yml